LmaA-aD/AdKats/README.md

 by default.
 You can use Ban Enforcer without WebAdmin, but you will be unable to manage any bans, lift them early, or modify them in any way once submitted.<br/><br/>

 Ban Enforcer can be enabled with the "Use Ban Enforcer" setting.
+On enable it will import all bans from your ban list then clear it, once you enable enforcer you will be unable to manage any bans without webadmin.
+Disabling ban enforcer will repopulate procon's ban list with the imported bans, but you will lose any additional information ban enforcer was able to gather about the banned players.
 </p>
 <h3>Report/CallAdmin System</h3>
 <p>